Doingitgud/Base-Number-Conversion/README.md

 Octal to Decimal Conversion
 Octal to Binary Conversion
 Octal to Hexadecimal Conversion
-Hexadecimal to decimal Conversion
+Hexadecimal to Decimal Conversion
-Hexadecimal to binary Conversion
+Hexadecimal to Binary Conversion
-Hexadecimal to octal Conversion
+Hexadecimal to Octal Conversion